KhaireyaAlhayki/NE352_project/README.md

 c. process_request
 - What it does: Understands and validates the client’s request.
 - How it works:
-- Breaks the request into different parts (e.g., request type, category, client name).
+- Breaks the request into different parts such as request type, category, and client name.
 - Calls the correct function (like retrieve_headlines or retrieve_all_sources) to handle the request.
 - Checks for errors like invalid formats or unsupported options.